rust-lang/nomicon/src/what-unsafe-does.md

 function/primitive operation or returned from a function/primitive operation.

 A reference/pointer is "dangling" if not all of the bytes it points to are part of the same allocation.
+In particular, null pointers are dangling.
 The span of bytes it points to is determined by the pointer value and the size of the pointee type.
+If the span is empty, "dangling" is the same as "non-null".

 That's it.
 That's all the causes of Undefined Behavior baked into Rust.
 Of course, unsafe functions and traits are free to declare arbitrary other